-It is judged whether there are any appropriate related substances for the evaluation, substance is assigned to one of the related substance groups shown in Appendix 2 on the basis of structural and metabolic similarity.
+Whether a substance is an appropriate related substance is judged as follows.
+First, the target substance is assigned to one of the related substance groups shown in Appendix 2 on the basis of structural and metabolic similarity.
 Then it is verified whether there are sufficient experimental data concerning genotoxicity on the substances belonging to the related substance group.